 Of course, exploring Dubrovnik is an obvious add-on, however, I decided to give it a miss since it’s one of those places that literally needs a break from tourists.
 I was bordering on high season and I seriously just didn’t want to deal.
 However, I know that a visit to Dubrovnik will be in order soon as it looks too good to pass up!

-I stayed everywhere and in all kind of places during my 7 days in Croatia!
+I stayed everywhere and in all kind of places during my one week in Croatia!
 Budget spots to luxury residences, my trip here was a bit of an eclectic mix of accommodation.
-I have a Hotels Combined link for each city for you to pursue other hotels at your leisure at the specified location.

 Where to stay in Zadar: